 The Landsat system was transferred to the Earth Observation Satellite (EOSAT) Company in 1985.
 The experience to date indicates that this transfer was premature because of the lack of a sufficiently developed commercial market for the data.
 Also, the transfer was poorly implemented.
 Under the terms of the transfer, the government agreed to subsidize the operation of Landsat-4 and -5, in addition to the procurement and launch of Landsat-6 and -7.
 For several years following the transfer, however, the budgets proposed by the Office of Management and Budget failed to honor the commitment.
 After much debate, funding was restored every year by a reluctant Congress.
-Funding uncertainties caused delays and cost overruns in the development of Landsat-6, postponed the development of Landsat-6, postponed the market for Landsat data products.
+Funding uncertainties caused delays and cost overruns in the development of Landsat-6, postponed the development of Landsat-7, and made it more difficult for EOSAT to develop a market for Landsat data products.
 Also, EOSAT has charged relatively high prices for most Landsat data, with the result that the scientific community has used these data considerably less than anticipated.
 As a result of these and other problems, the future of this valuable remote sensing program remains uncertain.
 The effective integration of the Landsat data into the research framework of the Mission to Planet Earth and U.S. Global Change Research Program is especially important.